shalvah/burns/README.md

 ```

 ## Todo
-- add support for `broadcastWhen` option
+- add support for `broadcastIf` option
 - add a `subscribe` method that allows for a handler to subscribe to an event
 - add support for Promises in event handlers